 - 3 students gave a poster presentation at Agnes Scott's student research day, SpARC

 "I worked with Dr. Larimore identifying a common molecular pathway between Rett syndrome and schizophrenia for 3 semesters.
 I am in medical school, and I am currently applying for psychiatry residencies.
 Working with Dr. Larimore fostered my interest in neuroscience, mental health, and neurodevelopment disorders.
-Through my research with Dr. Larimore and the classes I took with her, I was able to develop critical thinking skills and public speaking skills. " Alex Ambrose (Class of 2013)
+Through my research with Dr. Larimore and the classes I took with her, I was able to develop critical thinking skills and public speaking skills. " Alex Ambrose (Class of 2013, currently in medical school)

 Fall 2012 - Spring 2013

 During my first year at Agnes Scott, with the support of an external grant from the International Rett Syndrome Foundation, I published a manuscript examining the roles of MeCP2 (a gene mutated in Rett Syndrome) in synaptic expression of BLOC-1 subunits using animal models and human pluripotent stem cells with an Agnes Scott student, Laurel Alex Amrbose, who is currently in medical school.

 I continued a collaboration with Dr. Pozzo-Miller examining the TRPC signaling and BDNF release in the hippocampus of a Rett Syndrome mouse model, which resulted in a publication as well.

 In my third publication that year, also in collaboration with Dr. Pozzo-Miller, we published a review on the recent progress of Rett Syndrome research, analyzing potential new therapeutic targets.